Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 The unbreakable property of OTPs is only true if the `Kyber1024` was not intercepted, if it were, the security becomes `Kyber1024` security.

-So, even in worst scenario where OTP security = `Kyber1024` security, our protocol still is arguebly more secure than other protocols that don't utilize OTPs.
+Even in worst scenario where `OTP` security = `Kyber1024` security, our protocol still is arguebly more secure than most other messaging protocols.

+To summarize:

-So best case scenario: Your messages could never be broken, no matter how much computing power your adversary has.
+**Best case scenario**: Your messages could never be broken, no matter how much computing power your adversary has.

-Worst case scenario: OTP has inherited `Kyber1024` security.
-Now only compute-power-based security falls only on `Kyber1024`, if we compare that to a typical `Kyber1024` + `AES`, best case and worst case scenarios are equal, your security would be dependent on 2 complex algorithms, both with their own classes of cryptograhic attacks.

-So in our worst case scenario, our security still wins, by purely focusing on `Kyber1024` instead of an additional complex algorithm with it's very own massive classes of attacks.
+**Worst case scenario**: `OTP` has inherited `Kyber1024` security.

+If we compare the *worst case* scenario to a typical `Kyber` + `AES` scheme, our scheme would be arguably more secure because we rely only on **one** hard problem.
+If `Kyber` holds, everything is safe, if `Kyber` breaks, both scheme fail.

+With the `Kyber` + `AES` scheme, you've now doubled your dependecy, significantly increasing the attack-surface.

+So our `Kyber` + `OTP` can be thought of as just `Kyber` under *worst case* scenario.
+Which is still significantly better than most other encrypted protocols, because we now only trust a single-primitive.

+Additionally, `OTP` has no modes, no nonces, no padding quirks, no classes of attacks and bugs.
+Making it incredibly easy to implement in comparsion to `AES` which is fairly complex, and even when implemented per-spec, would still deliever argueably worse security than our `OTP` scheme.

 ## Security Considerations & Threat Model
 Coldwire is designed for: